SebastienPeillet/PisteCreator/README.md

 ## How to use

 Input :
-    - tracks layer
+- tracks layer.
 - DEM layer

 Option dock to set :
 - side distance to process cross slope (in meters)
 - slope threshold (in percent) for graphic visualisation (green/red)
 - maximum distance recommended (give a gray tint if overstepped)
 - swath distance (length cable used on skidder in lumbering )

 Left click : add a new vertice to the polyline entity.
 Right click or double click : add a new vertice and end the polyline.